EricB10/cyberattack-detection-project/README.md

   50% Benign, 50% Malicious.
 - Multiclass Classification in a balanced dataset:
   50% Benign, 50% divided into 11 DDoS attacks.
+- Binary Classification in an anomaly detection dataset:
+  99% Benign, 1% Malicious
+- Multiclass Classification in an anomaly detection dataset:
+  99% Benign, 1% divided into 11 DDoS attacks.

 ## Results
 - Binary Classification in a balanced dataset: